Accelerator-One/java-online-bookstore/README.md

 # java-online-bookstore
-( Project Status : Suspension )
-A simple server (endpoint) for managing an online bookstore web application for semester-project 2020
+A simple server ( endpoint ) for managing an online bookstore

 ## Dependencies
 - gradle